itsfadnis/datadog-winston/README.md

 - **ddsource**: The technology from which the logs originated
 - **ddtags**: Metadata assoicated with the logs
 - **intakeRegion**: The datadog intake to use. set to `eu` to force logs to be sent to the EU specific intake
+- **retries**: The number of retry attempts to make sending logs to DataDog if there are communication errors.
+Defaults to 0, i.e. no retries

 ## Usage
 ```javascript